 RIGHT: Reach through the shed as shown above and pull the needle and its weft through the fabric and then through the shed from left to right.

 RIGHT: Leaving your forefinger in the shed, pierce the fabric with the needle once again “parking” it in this position so that you can open the next shed.
 Anchor the weft with your thumb.

 Now take a look at all these moves together in this video.

 As for length of warp and weft….I have only ever edged small pieces.
-I wind my standard 36″ warp and use a weft a bit longer than that.
+I wind my standard 36″ warp and use a weft strand that is a bit longer than that.
 I always have both warp and weft left over but better to have extra than not enough, right?
 You need to get creative when you have reached the end of your edging.
 You will have a raw woven edge to deal with and my teacher would just sew over and over in a way to have the ends well secured and then she would cut the warp.
 The finish would look like a kind of knob.
 There was no science or technique to it!
 To see how my Guarani friend finishes, read the tips below.

 In the second part of the video which starts with the Bolivian weaver, you will see a Peruvian weaver weaving and sewing a tubular band which is patterned with picked and diverted warps.
 Her band is secured to her waist by way of a string that was passed through the end loops of her band’s warp.
 You can see that she clearly needs two free hands to make the patterning manipulations on her warp.

 You might feel that you would like to have your band secured to your waist as well.
 That’s a matter of personal preference.